Skip to content

 Why you might care about Core Web Vitals

 That grade is among the many factors that go into deciding whether or not you’ll outrank your competition for any given keyword, on any given search results page.
+Increasingly, preference is given to sites with great CWV stats in SERP features, especially for News features.

-If you’ve never checked your scores, I recommend doing so now.
 Visit PageSpeed Insights and enter your home page (or better still, your most important page) into the tool to see how your site is faring.
-I’ll wait.
+Go ahead, I’ll wait.

-First up, did your page pass or fail?
-If your page passed, you don’t need to hire a Core Web Vitals consultant, your current team is awesome.
-If your page failed, either for mobile or desktop, you might be worried.
+• If your page failed, either for mobile or desktop, you might be worried.
 How much you need to worry is highly variable.

 If you take a step back from grumbling about how the Google overlords want us to do things a certain (onerous) way, it’s worth considering what’s in it for you…